voloch/my-site/_posts/2018-12-01-manjaroWifi.md

 With new linux installation my macbook wifi doesn't work OOB.
 Luckily I have an usb wifi-adapter that works in most linux distros.
 Here's the steps that I did to get the internal wifi working:

-After installing manjaro on my computer, I inserted my wifi-adapter adn connected to my wifi network.
+After installing manjaro on my computer, I inserted my wifi-adapter and connected to my wifi network.

 - Opened terminal
 - Updated my system with